-The amount of bone tissue in the skeleton, known as bone mass, can keep growing until around age 30.
+The amount of bone tissue in the skeleton, known as bone mass, can keep growing until the late 20s.
 At that point, bones have reached their maximum strength and density, known as peak bone mass.
 Women tend to experience minimal change in total bone mass between age 30 and menopause.
 But in the first few years after menopause, most women go through rapid bone loss, a “withdrawal” from the bone bank account, which then slows but continues throughout the postmenopausal years.
 This loss of bone mass can lead to osteoporosis.
 Given the knowledge that high peak bone density reduces osteoporosis risk later in life, it makes sense to pay more attention to those factors that affect peak bone mass.

 A variety of genetic and environmental factors influence peak bone mass.
 It has been suggested that genetic factors (those you were born with and cannot change, such as gender and race) may account for up to 75 percent of bone mass, and environmental factors (such as diet and exercise habits) account for the remaining 25 percent.

-Gender.
+Sex.
 Peak bone mass tends to be higher in men than in women.
 Before puberty, boys and girls acquire bone mass at similar rates.
 After puberty, however, men tend to acquire greater bone mass than women.